BranislavBeno/Book-Library-Service/README.md

 > It offers web UI and REST API interface as well.

 ### Configuration
-Following application settings are configurable over application.properties file:
+Following application settings are configurable over application.yml file:
 - book.repository.path - input file destination
 - book.service.page.size - page size for paginated outputs
-- book.authentication.user - username for authenticated access
-- book.authentication.password - password for authenticated access

-> Default credentials are:
+- auth.users - list of users defined by its usernames

+Every username definition requires setting password and role.
+Only users with `admin` role are allowed to make changes in repository.
+Users with different roles are allowed only to watch/fetch listed data.

+> By default, are available following users:
-> - username=user
+> - username=bookadmin (password=adminpass, role=admin)
-> - password=passwd
+> - username=bookuser (password=userpass, role=user)

 ### Web UI usage
 After application start, click on http://localhost:8080/